 This program will explore the Holocaust’s roots in then-contemporary scientific and pseudo-scientific thought; at the same time, teachers will examine the complex ethical issues faced today, such as how societies acquire and use scientific knowledge and how they balance the rights of the individual with the needs of the larger community.
 The workshop will allow participants to explore instructional strategies designed to support difficult topics in not only history and English classes, but health science classes as well.
 This session will be interactive, reflective, and collaborative, while building teacher capacity to create and sustain learning environments that develop and promote a more humane and informed group of citizens.

-Before you attend this program, please read/listen to the following:
+Before you attend this program on March 9, please read/listen to the following:

 - Necessity of Darkness

 Please download, print, and bring the following ________ handouts for the Exploring Nazi, American, and North Carolina Eugenics workshop: